BeaCoden/coding/Tasks/CBE/VueJS/03-attribut-binding/usage-v-on-inline-handlers.md

 As you can see in the example, there is no need to use something like `document.querySelector('button').addEventListener('click', () => {})` anymore.
 The `v-on` will do that for you much faster.

 Vue supports any native javascript event.
 E. g. `v-on:change`, `v-on:input`, `v-on:mousemove` etc.

+---

+This learning material was copied from https://github.com/coding-bootcamps-eu/web-apps-with-vuejs/tree/main/material/usage-of-v-on-inline-handlers by Joe Ray Gregory